tsooli97/Flask-Blog-Site/README.md

 ## Requirements
 - Python 3.x
 - Flask and other dependencies as listed in requirements.txt <br>
-Install using `

 ## Usage
-You can either try the web application from the standpoint of a normal user on the website: https://tsooli97-flask-blog.onrender.com/ <br><br>
+You can either try the web application as a normal user on the website: https://tsooli97-flask-blog.onrender.com/ <br><br>
 OR <br><br>
 You can run the project locally, in which case you get to try it from the perspective of both an admin and a normal user.
 To run the project locally: